 - 2. The quality of information gathered about jobs is central to the success and credibility of the job evaluation process.
-Information is collated from a number of sources throughout the evaluation process: - Completion of a Job Profile and Person Specification - Completion of a Job Evaluation Request Form - Discussion with trained Job Analysts at the Job Evaluation Panel - Answering a computerised question stream (Gauge system) - Verification of the Job Overview Document that is produced by the Gauge system - 3.
+Information is collated from a number of sources throughout the evaluation process: - Completion of a Job Profile and Person Specification - Completion of a Job Evaluation Request Form - Discussion with trained Job Analysts - Answering a computerised question stream (CoSLA Gauge 'Evaluator' software) - Verification of the Job Overview Document that is produced by the CoSLA Gauge 'Evaluator' software - 3.
 These documents provide evidence in terms of the facts and decisions and will ensure a consistent approach is taken across all the jobs that are evaluated.